 Ase1 differentially regulates microtubule dynamics (fig. 2)

 To investigate further how antiparallel overlaps are stabilized by Ase1, we recorded the microtubule growth speed and Ase1 density.
 We found that, at 42 nM Ase1 concentration, polymerization velocities and catastrophe frequencies were similar for all microtubules, either isolated or involved in overlaps (Figure 2,S2).
-By contrast, antiparallel overlaps displayed a marked decrease in microtubule polymerization velocity and a pronounced increase in rescue frequency compared to isolated MTs and parallel overlaps (Fig. 2c).
-This observation can be expected given the increased Ase1 density on antiparallel MTs at 42 nM Ase1 (Fig. 2e,f).
-Analyzing MT dynamics at elevated 420 nM Ase1 concentration revealed similar effects on MT dynamics.
-Isolated microtubules and parallel ones displayed similar dynamics, which can be expected given that they have similar quantities of Ase1 (Figure 1F).
-Antiparallel MTs, however, exhibited again increased rescue frequency compared to single and parallel ones (Fig. 2a-d) despite the fact that at 420 nM Ase1 concentration, the Ase1 decoration level of antiparallel and parallel overlaps was comparable (Fig. 2e,f and Fig. 1f).
+In contrast, antiparallel overlaps displayed a marked decrease in microtubule polymerization velocity and a pronounced increase in rescue frequency compared to isolated MTs and parallel overlaps (Figure 2C).
+This observation can be expected given the increased Ase1 density on antiparallel MTs at 42 nM Ase1 (Figure 2E, F).
+Analyzing MT dynamics at a higher Ase1 concentration (420 nM) revealed similar effects on MT dynamics (Figure ?).
+Isolated microtubules and parallel overlaps displayed similar dynamics, which can be expected given that they have similar quantities of Ase1 (Figure 1F).
+On the other hand, antiparallel MTs exhibited again increased rescue frequency compared to single and parallel ones (Figure 2A-D) despite the fact that at 420 nM Ase1 concentration, the Ase1 decoration level of antiparallel and parallel overlaps was comparable (Figure 2E, F and Figure 1F).
 These results suggest that antiparallel Ase1 crosslinking is sufficient to stabilize microtubules.
 Higher Ase1 concentration reduced polymerization and depolymerization velocities in all configurations: isolated microtubules or overlapping (Figure 2A).
 Altogether, these results show that Ase1 is able to modulate microtubule dynamics differently in parallel and antiparallel overlaps.